-If you are interested in poker and live in Kentucky, you might wonder if online or live poker legal in the state.
+If you are interested in poker and live in Kentucky, you might wonder if online or live poker is legal in the state.
 And to be honest, it’s a good question.

 After the state of Kentucky tried to fine PokerStars $870 million over residents’ losses back in 2015, it’s fair to say that most residents of the Bluegrass State aren’t too sure of the legality of online poker.

 Online poker laws in the state of Kentucky

 To learn a little more about the legality of online poker, we’re going to need to take a look at the Kentucky laws that relate to gambling in general.
 This is because many of the statutes that currently exist were created before the internet existed so there is no mention of online or internet gambling or poker.

 The section of Kentucky law that we’re going to talk about is Chapter 528 Gambling.

 In 528.010 we find a definition of gambling as follows: